 How CDT Works

 Manual lymph drainage is combined with exercise and stretching to increase the mobility of the affected patient.
-Additionally, compression garments are used to help the body keep the lymph fluid from building up further, or from reversing the effects of the manual lymph drainage massage.
+Additionally, compression garments are used to help the body keep the lymph fluid from building up further, or from reversing the effects of the manual lymphatic drainage massage.
 Medical grade compression garments are tightest at the ankle, with a graduated lessening of pressure as they move up the leg.

 Effectiveness of CDT Treatments